 You may request a public document for yourself or for the person whose legal or authorised representative you are.

-Public documents for which you may request also a multilingual standard form to be issued by the Office of Citizenship and Migration Affairs are certificates and confirmations from the Population Register regarding the following data:
+Public documents for which you may request also a multilingual standard form to be issued by the Office of Citizenship and Migration Affairs are certificates and confirmations from the Register of Natural Persons regarding the following data:

 - marital status;

 A multilingual standard form attached by an authority to a public document as a translation aid may be used for submission in another EU Member State and together with the issued public document to which it is attached.